 - Members are encouraged to support their guild by chairing, or serving on a committee.

-- Members are encouraged to help with our community service projects.
+- Members are asked to help with our community service projects.

 Name badges and Guild Pins: Do you see the guild members with all those crazy pins and ribbons on their name badges?
 Our logo is the Churn Dash quilt block, and our colors are blue and white.
 Each member makes their own badge.
 The ribbons and pins are earned by participation.
 You will receive these as special recognition for showing a quilt at Show & Tell, making a quilt for Eagle Ranch, chairing a committee, holding an office, etc.